 You still have 60 days to deposit the full amount of your original 401K account value and avoid a taxable distribution.
 If you had the money inadvertently withheld, however, you have to come up with the amount withheld to complete the rollover.
 It's obviously far better to do things the right way the first time.

 Here are a few potential benefits of completing an IRA rollover:

 - An IRA rollover allows you to avoid the 10% early withdrawal penalty if you're under age 59½.

 - Your money will continue to grow for retirement and you'll be able to defer taxes until you withdraw the funds later on in retirement.

 - You might be able to find a wider array of investment choices than those available in your employer's plan, providing you with the potential to improve your overall diversification.

 Examples of the Impact of Mandatory Withholding and IRA Rollovers

 Derrick quits his job with a $50,000 401K plan balance.
-At that time, he doesn’t intend to roll over his account and decides to take a distribution.
-He will receive a check for $40,000, since 20% ($10,000) must be withheld.
+He doesn’t intend to roll over his account and decides to take a distribution at that time.
+He'll receive a check for $40,000, because 20% ($10,000) must be withheld.
 If Derrick reconsiders and subsequently decides within 60 days to roll over his entire 401K plan balance, he can still do so.
-However, he has to come up with the original $10,000 temporarily lost via withholding.
+He has to come up with the original $10,000 temporarily lost via withholding, however.
 He won’t be able to get the withheld funds back until he files his tax return next year.

 Consider the following in the same scenario above.
 If Derrick had just properly requested a rollover from the start, he would have received a check made out to his IRA custodian for the benefit of his IRA for the full $50,000.
-Easy.

-Updated by Scott Spann
+Updated by Scott Spann.